fledge-iot/fledge-filter-delta/README.rst

 The following configuration items are supported:

+  toleranceMeasure
+    Tells whether 'tolerance' is specified as a percentage or an absolute value.

   tolerance
     The percentage tolerance when comparing reading data.
 Only values that differ by more than this percentage will be considered as different from each other.

+  processingMode
+    Controls when the delta filter outputs a reading and what to include in this output reading.
+This is an enumeration with following options:
+        a.
+Include full reading if any Datapoint exceeds tolerance
+        b.
+Include full reading if all Datapoints exceed tolerance
+        c.
+Include only the Datapoints that exceed tolerance

   minRate
     The minimum rate at which readings should be sent.
 This is the rate at